Rithvik09/TempleReminder/README.md

 ## Acknowledgements

-- I got inspired as this project would provide me reasonable challenge to sharpen my Java skills.
+- I was inspired to undertake this project to help people get timely notifications on auspicious days so they can perform required activities.

 ## Contact